cknadler/marktab-c/README.md

 ## Library

-Marktab is a statically linked library written in flex, Bison and plain C99 (no libraries).
+Marktab is a statically linkable C library written in flex, Bison and plain C99 (no libraries).

 To get Marktab up and running in your project: